mojaloop/reference-architecture-doc/docs/introduction/README.md

 * Identify abstractions, interfaces and standardization opportunities
 * Propose solution patterns to common problems
 * Help enforcing technical design principles
-* Provide guidance to the actual implementation architecture
+* Provide guidance to the implementation architectures
 * Forster innovation and contribution, by defining what can be done and how

 ## Benefits of having a Reference Architecture